Header Banner

-How To: Turn Your Charcoal Grill into a Tandoori Oven Using a Flowerpot
+How to Turn Your Charcoal Grill into a Tandoori Oven Using a Flowerpot

 Indian food is amazing.
 One of the things that makes it so great and exotic is the cooking methods used.
 Among the best of these methods is the use of the tandoori oven, a cylindrical oven used to primarily cook skewered meat and various flatbreads with heats upwards of 900 degrees Fahrenheit.
 Regrettably, such heat and taste is hard to replicate in the average home kitchen.